PolusAI/ATAC-Seq-and-Single-Cell-ATAC-Seq-Analysis/README.md

 cp.cuda.set_allocator(rmm.rmm_cupy_allocator)
 ```

-### Stopping Your Virtual Machine
+### Stopping Your Server

-When you are finished running code, you can turn off your virtual machine to prevent unneeded billing or resource use by checking your notebook and pushing the 'Stop' button.
+When you are finished running code, you can stop your server to prevent unneeded resource use by returning to Notebooks Hub and pressing the 'Stop' button on the server card.

 ## Workflows

 Our tutorials are broken down into 'workflows'.
-These can be downloaded and run locally, or you can use cloud services outlined in this README file.
-For example, these notebooks have been tested in Google Cloud using the Vertex AI Workbench to run Jupyter Notebooks.

 Each notebook file covers a specific workflow, which contains written and visual commentary, as well as the actual step-by-step code for running that workflow analysis.

-For more information on how to run these in the cloud, navigate to the [Getting Started](#getting-started) section.
-Feel free to explore ad use these workflows however works best for you.
-Each one builds from the previous tutorial, but they also can stand alone if you already know the concepts in the early ones.

 ![ATAC-Seq workflow](images/ATACseqWorkflow.png)
 **Workflow for ATAC Sequencing (submodules 1 through 3)**